Cybourgeoisie/dcr-stake-prices/README.md

 This Python tool accepts the .csv created by the Decredition wallet to calculate all profits from staking, and creates a copy of the .csv with the prices on the day that the tickets were staked, including the profit generated.

+This tool requires Decredition 1.2.0, which right now is in alpha testing.
+As of this writing, version 1.2.0 can be found in the [decred-binaries releases](https://github.com/decred/decred-binaries/releases/tag/v1.2.0-rc1).

 ## Usage